 The FORCE option supports an additional parameter that controls

 how many jobs can oversubscribe a compute resource (FORCE[:max_share]).
-By default the
+By

-allocated to a common resource (and gang scheduled), set
+partition to be allocated to a common resource (and gang scheduled), set

 To enable preemption after making the configuration changes described above, restart Slurm if it is already running.
 Any change to the plugin settings in Slurm requires a full restart of the daemons.
 If you just change the partition PriorityTier or OverSubscribe setting, this can be updated with scontrol reconfig.